thorbngdev/media-downloader/README.md

 Não usar este projeto para violar quaisquer leis

+This project is only for educational purposes.
+I urge not to use this project to violate any laws.

 [Terms of Service - II.
 Prohibitions](https://developers.google.com/youtube/terms/api-services-terms-of-service)
 ## Contribuição
 Fique avontade para contribuir com o projeto caso queira